 If you have observed that tail chasing is a common behavior in Cane Corsos within your dog’s bloodline, genetics may play a role in their behavior.
 However, it’s important to note that genetics are only one factor that contributes to a dog’s behavior.
 Other factors, such as their environment and socialization, can also influence their actions.

 How to Prevent and Treat Tail Chasing in Cane Corsos

 Preventing and treating tail chasing in Cane Corsos involves a combination of environmental management, behavioral training, and veterinary care.

 Ensure that your Cane Corso has ample opportunities for exercise and playtime to prevent boredom and anxiety.
 Provide appropriate toys that stimulate their minds and appropriate playtime with other dogs to encourage socialization.
+We have shared some activities to get your dog excited and in shape, we’ve come up with a list of exercises to try out.
 Creating a calming environment, such as providing a comfortable bed and safe space, can reduce stress and anxiety.